JayVekariya013/LibraryManagementSystem/README.md

-### **Repository Description**
-**Library Management System**
-A Java-based Library Management System that allows users to manage books and members, issue and return books, and store data in a MySQL database.
-It demonstrates core Java and object-oriented programming concepts integrated with database connectivity.

----

 # Library Management System

 A simple Java-based Library Management System designed to manage books and members, issue and return books, and maintain records using a MySQL database.
 This project demonstrates core Java concepts, object-oriented programming principles, and integration with MySQL for persistent data storage.